alexssss-vc/PLawbench/README.md

 Dataset Description:

+You can check Example Qustions.xlsx to see 3 examples of our benckmark(them have been translated into English).

+And we also open source some questions of our benchmark:

 Task1:Publical Legal Consultation.json consists of legal consultation questions.
 We have open-sourced a total of 18 questions, including the consultation scenarios and scoring rubrics.

 Task2:Practical Case Analysis.jsonl consists of case analysis questions.
 We have open-sourced a total of 250 questions, including the questions, reference answers, scoring rubrics, and score sheets.

 Task3:Legal Document Generation defendant.json and Task3:Legal Document Generation plaintiff.json are legal writing tasks for drafting statements of defense and complaints, respectively.
 We have open-sourced a total of 12 questions in total, including the writing scenarios and scoring rubrics.

-You can check Example Questions to see three examples of our benchmark.

 # Experiment Results